 The Ultimate Guide on How To Clean and Get Rid Of Mold

-Tackling the underlying cause of mold
+How do you tackle the underlying cause of mold?

 Molds are all around us — we breathe in their spores every day.
-It’s impossible to prevent mold from entering any property, but steps can be taken to stop mold from finding a new home in your house.
-Without addressing the underlying cause of why mold is growing in a particular area, it will just keep coming back.
+You can’t keep mold from entering a property, but you can stop it from settling in.
+Without addressing why mold is growing in a particular spot, it will just keep coming back.

 • Maintenance issues such as leaking pipes or failed window seals